passwordless-id/docs/src/content/docs/protocols/simple-secure-auth.md

 *For security reasons, the `callback` URL must belong to the same domain as the `Referer`.*

-> Note that unlike OpenID / OAuth2, there is no access token, no id token and no refresh token.
-> After all, there is no API to protect and no reason to have "reusable" tokens.
+> Note that unlike OpenID / OAuth2, you do not to first exchange the "code" for a "token", before accessing the "userinfo" using the "token".
+Instead, you fetch the "profile" directly using the "ticket".
 >
 > Also, the callback itself is a POST and not a GET.
 > This improves security by avoiding having the ticket being exposed in the URL,